 - 1 tsp cumin

-Combine the yoghurt sauce ingredients and leave in fridge for the flavor to develop (overnight if possible).
+- Yogurt Sauce: Combine the yogurt sauce ingredients and leave in fridge for at least 20 mninutes for the flavor to develop (overnight even better!).

 - Koftas: Grate the onion into the bowl using a standard box grater.
 Add remaining Kofta ingredients and mix well with your hands.

 - With damp hands, divide the meat into 8 equal pieces and push and shape the meat onto 8 skewers.
 Make them smooth (looks nicer, pictured!) or a bit nubbly (more surface area to brown!).

 - Stove: Preheat 1/2 tbsp oil in a large skillet over medium high heat.
 Cook in batches for 5 minutes in total, turning to brown evenly all over.

 - BBQ: BBQ on medium high for about 6 minutes, rotating to brown all over.

 - Broiler/oven grill: preheat and cook koftas 30cm/10" from heat source for 12 minutes, rotating as needed until lightly browned (you won't get as good a browning as stove/BBQ).

 - Shredded iceberg lettuce (or just handfuls of leafy greens) with slices of tomato and onion (like the way Doner Kebabs are made), some fresh coriander/cilantro, parsley or mint would also be lovely

 - Tabbouleh - see recipe in Doner Kebab recipe